-Applicants with a baccalaureate degree in nursing must demonstrate exceptional academic qualifications, have clear research-oriented career goals, and choose a dissertation topic congruent with the research program of a

-Graduate Faculty member in the School of Nursing.
-Applicants with a baccalaureate degree are expected to have completed a nursing research course and a graduate-level statistics course.
+Applicants with a baccalaureate degree in nursing must demonstrate exceptional academic qualifications, have clear research-oriented career goals, and choose a dissertation topic congruent with the research program of a Graduate Faculty member in the School of Nursing.
+Applicants with a baccalaureate degree are expected to have completed a graduate-level statistics course.